IBM/ibm-pak/README.md

 ```bash
 oc ibm-pak launch --case ~/.ibm-pak/data/cases/$CASE_NAME/$CASE_VERSION/$CASE_NAME-$CASE_VERSION.tgz --action install-catalog --inventory ibmCommonServiceOperatorSetup --namespace foo --args "--registry $TARGET_REGISTRY"
 ```

-### For macOS Catalina users

-Users on macOS Catalina might be prompted that `oc-ibm_pak-darwin-amd64` is not a trusted application.
-There are two ways to get around this:

-- Open Finder, control-click  the application `oc-ibm_pak-darwin-amd64`, choose **Open** from the menu, and then click **Open** in the dialog that appears.
-Enter your admin name and password to open the app if promoted.

-- Enable developer-mode for your terminal window, which will allow everything.
-Make sure you are OK with this approach:
-  -  Open Terminal, and enter:
-       ```console
-       ❯ spctl developer-mode enable-terminal
-      ```
-  - Go to System Preferences -> Security & Privacy -> Privacy Tab -> Developer Tools -> Terminal : Enable
-  - Restart all terminals

-_See https://support.apple.com/en-ca/HT202491 for more information_

 ## Support

 To report an issue or get help please visit https://www.ibm.com/docs/en/cpfs?topic=support-opening-case